 What you do as coach

-3– When a try is scored or play breaks down, player 2 replaces player 4 as the defender and player 4 becomes the support player.
-At the same time, player 3 goes behind players 5 and 6 and the drill starts again with player 5 throwing a long pass to player 1.
+3 When a try is scored or play breaks down, player 2 replaces player 4 as the defender and player 4 becomes the support player.
+At the same time, player 3 gives the ball to the front of the line (or player 2, who ever ends up with the ball) and goes behind players 5 and 6 and the drill starts again with player 5 throwing a long pass to player 1.

 The drill can continue until everyone has had tried each position, or until you feel that it’s time to move on to the next part of the coaching session.

 You can alter the dynamics of the game by changing the size of the playing area.

 Make sure you play from both sides to practice passing off both hands.